 But it’s up to all of us to keep it that way.

 On the other hand, it has, of course, managed to royally piss off feminist movements, with the author receiving a number of death threats -which is shameful-.

 If you speak German, this is a video interview of Esther Vilar with Alice Schwarzer, a famous feminist leader in Germany (a nation where feminism is huge).

-Calling people who disagee with some aspects of feminism “fascists” is typical feminist power move BTW:
+Calling people who disagree with some aspects of feminism “fascists” is a typical feminist power move

 The Manipulated Man Quotes

 These are some of the most shocking, entertaining, eye-opening, or utterly nonsensical quotes I have found in the book (I let you pick which is which):

 Apart from a wedding ring – worn to show that he is being used by a particular woman for a particular purpose – a proper man wears no ornaments.

 No matter what a man’s job may be – bookkeeper, doctor, bus driver, or managing director – every moment of his life will be spent as a cog in a huge and pitiless system – a system designed to exploit him to the utmost, to his dying day.

 (…) but he will never be able to say, Ì’m bored.
 I want to do something else!’
 The woman who is exploiting him will never permit him to look for something else.